 I have been a National Geographic Photographer for over 25 years, and lectured and traveled widely and love teaching about the the art of previsualization and post production of raw digital files.

-Love to share my passion about travel and photography with my students and excite them to explore their backyard or the wider world thru the lens of their cameras.
-Photography is fun but it is also about discovery!
+Love to share my passion about travel and photography and excite fellow photographers to explore their backyard or the wider world thru the lens of their cameras.
+Photography is seeing and discovery!

 Today I had my second class with Richard.
 We went to a photo safari in Washington DC to capture the sunset using governmental buildings as our foreground.
 The experience was amazing.
 I learned so many tricks to be used in the field that would took me years and years of experience to figure it out by myself.
 Thank you again, Richard.
 Once again the class was a fabulous experience.